What you're seeing

 Well-mixed (complete): No spatial structure means no shelter for cooperators.
 Defection typically dominates — the classic "tragedy of the commons."

-About Aquavect
+About

-The platform houses four species: Bayesian agents that update beliefs via evidence sharing, network automata that demonstrate emergent complexity from simple rules on graphs, strategic agents that model evolutionary game theory (cooperation and defection), and LLM-based agents that deliberate in natural language on civic proposals.
+Explore interactive simulations of computational agents on networks.
+Watch, configure, and experiment with four types of agent dynamics: Bayesian agents that update beliefs via evidence sharing, network automata that demonstrate emergent complexity from simple rules on graphs, strategic agents that model evolutionary game theory (cooperation and defection), and aggregator markets that explore how prediction-market-style consensus mechanisms interact with epistemic networks.

 Further reading